Azure/azure-sdk-tools/eng/common/asset-sync/README.md

     conflicts shouldn't happen -> just re-record -> push to branch Map out what this would look like.
 They should be based off master.

-    // ensure that we leave a comment describing why Split the `recordings.json` into a service directory
+  ensure that we leave a comment describing why

-    Postulate additional metadata to recordings.json
+  Split the `recordings.json` into a service directory